Cookies on the Healthspan site

-Coronavirus (COVID-19) has brought the country to a standstill in the space of a few weeks.
-Schools and businesses have closed, panic buyers are stripping supermarket shelves and social distancing has become the new norm.
+Coronavirus (COVID-19) brought the country to a standstill in the space of a few weeks.
+Schools and businesses closed, panic buyers stripped supermarket shelves and social distancing became the new norm.
 But the outbreak is also bringing out the best in people, and among all the bad news there have been inspiring tales of those helping others.

 So, if you want to join them, here are some of the best ways to help your community.

 There are certain people – including the over 70s and those with specific health conditions such as severe lung disease and some types of cancer – that the Government has classed as extremely vulnerable to COVID-19 and told not to leave their homes.
 Why not join the more than 500,000 volunteers who have signed up to support the NHS in helping them?

 This may involve delivering food, medications and hygiene supplies, transporting patients to and from hospital, driving medicines and equipment to NHS facilities and checking on isolated individuals by phone.
 Volunteers must be 18 or over, fit and well with no virus symptoms, and the majority of tasks can be undertaken while still social distancing.
 You can sign up at goodsamapp.org/NHS.

 Although restaurants, bars, cafés and pubs have been told to close, they are still allowed to do takeaways and deliveries, and many food and drink businesses have scrambled to reinvent themselves.
 As well as providing takeaway services, some food outlets are selling hampers, offering discounted meal vouchers and putting on cookery courses.